-Once you have got and downloaded above requirements, install media creation tool on a computer in order to make your pen drive bootable by using Windows 7 ISO image.
-Check out the tutorial to create USB/Pen Drive bootable by using Media Creation Tool.
+Install media creation tool on computer in order to make your pen drive bootable by using Windows 7 ISO image.
+Watch below video to create USB/Pen Drive bootable by using Media Creation Tool.

 Caution: This article is for education and learning purpose.
-Before we start the installation process, highly recommend you to back up your important documents, files, pictures, music, etc in any external/portable drive and unplug it once backed up.
-By doing the fresh installation, you will lose everything from your PC.
+Before we start the installation process, highly recommend you to backup your important documents, files, pictures, music, etc to any external drive and unplug it, once backed up.
+By doing fresh installation, you will lose everything from your PC.

 Step 1.
 Insert the bootable Windows 7 USB to your computer in which you want to install a fresh copy on Windows 7.
-Now turn off/shut down your PC.
+Now turn off or shut down your PC.

 Step 3.
-It will start the installation process, wait for it until Windows is loading files…
+Certainly, It will start the installation process, wait for it until Windows is loading files…

 Step 4.
 It will jump to the next screen within quick seconds and will ask you to select language, time, and keyboard input method.
 You will change the preferences, if required.
 Otherwise, click “Next” button to continue.